TGDivy/TGDivy/README.md

 ## 💬🌞

-> It is not uncommon for people to spend their whole life waiting to start living. ~ Eckhart Tolle
+> You are the average of the five people you spend most time with. ~ Jim Rohn

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )